sep4-group2/greenhouse-backend/README.md

-Collecting workspace information# Greenhouse Backend System
+# 🌱 Greenhouse Backend System

 This repository contains the backend services for the greenhouse monitoring and control system.
 The system consists of several components that work together to collect, process, and serve greenhouse sensor data.

-## Project Components
+## 📦 Project Components

-- **API Service**: REST API that serves greenhouse data to frontend applications
+- **🖥️ API Service**: REST API that serves greenhouse data to frontend applications
-- **Data Consumer**: Service that subscribes to MQTT topics, processes incoming sensor data, and stores it in the database
+- **📊 Data Consumer**: Service that subscribes to MQTT topics, processes incoming sensor data, and stores it in the database
-- **MQTT Broker**: Mosquitto broker for message handling between IoT devices and backend services
+- **📡 MQTT Broker**: Mosquitto broker for message handling between IoT devices and backend services
-- **SQL Server Database**: Stores greenhouse data, sensor readings, and configuration
+- **🗄️ SQL Server Database**: Stores greenhouse data, sensor readings, and configuration

-## Running the Project
+## 🚀 Running the Project

 There are two main ways to run this project:

-### Option 1: Full Docker Deployment
+### Option 1: Full Docker Deployment 🐳

 This option runs all components in Docker containers: